If you need support with parenting, how your child is speaking and communicating, the development of your child or if you feel isolated, talk to:

 Click here to find useful helpline phone numbers and download a leaflet about where to get help locally.

-If you have concerns about your child you would like to discuss with an Educational Psychologist, this is how you get an appointment:
+If you have concerns about your child that you would like to discuss with an Educational Psychologist, you can make an appointment.
+How to do this and the dates available is on the flyer which you can download at the bottom of this page.

 Food for babies and toddlers